-Recommendation: Management at South Piedmont CC need to work with NCCCS to develop and adopt a set of formal standards to ensure that all critical general security issues are addressed in their policies and procedures.
-Also, they should have a mechanism in place to periodically review standards for any new critical areas that should be addressed and include policies and procedures regarding these areas in South Piedmont's security policies.
+Recommendation: Management at Isothermal CC need to work with NCCCS to develop and adopt a set of formal standards to ensure that all critical general security issues are addressed in their policies and procedures.
+In addition, they should have a mechanism in place to periodically review standards for any new critical areas that should be addressed and include policies and procedures regarding these areas in Isothermal's security policies.
+Finally, management needs to make available to the IT staff training opportunities that will allow the staff to meet their job responsibilities.